 10. For lower-income earners, a pre-tax plan offers little tax savings.

-If your income is low, you should definitely opt for a Roth.
-You’ll be in a low — or possibly zero — tax bracket and the tax savings you would receive from a pre-tax plan would be minimal or non-existent.
+If your income is low, definitely opt for a Roth.
+You’ll be in a low — or possibly zero — tax bracket and the tax savings you would receive from a pre-tax plan would be minimal.

 In most circumstances, go with the Roth.
-Your older self will be grateful for your foresight.
+Your older self will appreciate your foresight.

-PS: Note that not all 401K plans offer a Roth option and SEP-IRAs are not eligible.
+PS: Note that not all 401K plans offer a Roth option and SEP-IRAs are not eligible to do a Roth.